Sarah Cortez: Early life and career

 A fifth-generation Texan and native Houstonian, she graduated from St. Agnes Academy in high school, and then attended Rice University majoring in Psychology and Religion.
 Her first graduate degree was in Classical Studies at the University of Texas in Austin.

 She began her career by teaching high school in Houston, TX, then completing an M.S. in Accountancy from the University of Houston-Central, Houston, TX.
-An overwhelming interest in civic organizations and neighborhood safety brought her a series of volunteer positions with Neartown Association, ultimately resulting in citywide appointments to commissions and boards.
+Her interest in civic organizations and neighborhood safety brought her a series of volunteer positions with Neartown Association, ultimately resulting in citywide appointments to commissions and boards.

-This civic participation spawned another burning interest: law enforcement.
+This civic participation spawned another interest: law enforcement.
 She enrolled in the police academy at the University of Houston-Downtown's Criminal Justice Center.
 Upon graduation, she began working as a law enforcement officer in Harris County, TX.
 She remained an active-duty patrol police officer until 1999, when she began working as a reserve officer, so she could devote more attention to her writing and editing careers.
 She remains a reserve officer in Harris County.